roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  I responded back that I was curious about the idea and asked for suggestions on what the plot would be.
 As I clicked send I noticed the e-mail ID was prettyandhung, which made me even more curious.
 Was she an actual she-male, I just assumed it was some guy with a she-male fantasy.
 I wished I would have asked, but figured if she-he(?) was serious they would respond back.
-Report_Story #4